B-chandru/vibrator/README.md

 # vibrator
 *it is a progressive web app.
-*it use the web api to vibrate .
+*it uses the web api to vibrate .